 Tickets, pricing & passes

-- Where to book: All shows are listed on the official program; the program rolls out and sales open in early July.
-Some entries initially display €0.00 as a placeholder — the final price shows at checkout; many concerts truly are free (some require a free reservation).
+- Where to book: every show is listed on the official programme, with sales open from June 19, 2026.
+Some entries display EUR 0.00 as a placeholder — the final price appears at checkout, and many concerts truly are free (some still require a free reservation).

 Getting around